 This is a route that is best walked after the snow has melted from the hills (still a possibility in May).
 May and June are lovely for flowers but June can start to be a little hot though height will ameliorate excessive temperatures.
+Camogli hotels ask for minimum stays of more than one night end June and all July, rendering the shorter versions impossible in this period.
 September can be busy, but October should be glorious, though with the risk of rain.

 Please note: date ranges shown are for a ‘normal’ year.
 While Covid-19 restrictions remain, please contact us to discuss your plans and availability.